mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 {{< figure src="/attachments/appstore/widgets/mendix-feedback/comment.png" width="600px" class="no-border" >}}

 And voila!
 A screenshot of the current page is created, which you can choose to attach to your feedback.
-After clicking **Submit**, your feedback will go straight to the [Feedback](/developerportal/app-insights/feedback/) page of the app in the Mendix Portal.
+After clicking **Submit**, your feedback will go straight to the [Feedback](/developerportal/app-insights/feedback/) page of the app in [Apps](https://sprintr.home.mendix.com/).

 When you have left your feedback, you need to exit the feedback mode by clicking **Exit Feedback Mode**:
 {{< figure src="/attachments/appstore/widgets/mendix-feedback/exit-feedback-mode.png" class="no-border" >}}